9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 ### Exercises

-Let\'s briefly explore the suitability of tuples as stand-ins for arrays.
+Let's briefly explore the suitability of tuples as stand-ins for arrays.

 1. Write a function that takes two arguments: a four-element tuple, and